MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - no bottle necks
 - no slowest stage
 - superscalar architecture: extra hardware at the slowest stage

+- you can also lengthen the pipeline
+The new pipeline maybe now has 15 stages that takes 30 seconds - deepending pipeline `instructional latency`: 7.5min/car
+`Instructional bandwidth`: 2car/min

 ## Netflix
 When netflix first opening then you say you want to watch it but when you actual do that? it may take days before.
 But they got the latency way down.